smaislin186/dwa15-spring2017-notes/01_Servers_and_Git/07_Deploy_to_DigitalOcean.md

 If you want to save some money though, here are a couple options:

 1. DigitalOcean has a **refer-a-friend program** which you can read about here: <https://cloud.digitalocean.com/settings/referrals>.
-2. Github offers a **Student Developer Pack** which includes a DigitalOcean discount; you can read more about that here: <https://education.github.com/pack>.
-Note: Your student developer pack might not be approved right away, so if you go this route, don't wait to the last minute.
+2. Github offers a **Student Developer Pack** which includes a DigitalOcean discount; you can read more about that here: <https://education.github.com/pack> or find the post in Piazza from week 1 that talks about getting this discount.

 ## New Droplet